 The LED on your wireless keyboard functions as a battery indicator and a status light.
 When you first turn on your keyboard, the light glows steadily for 5 seconds, indicating the batteries are good, and then turns off.
-If you push the On/off (\circlearrowleft) button on your wireless keyboard and the indicator light doesn't illuminate, you may need to replace the batteries.
+If you press the power (也) button on your wireless keyboard and the indicator light doesn't glow, you may need to replace the batteries.
 See "Replacing the Batteries" on page 47.